Find Affordable College Courses

 Rochester Hills, MI

 Oakland University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree fine and studio arts programs.
-Oakland is a fairly large public school located in the suburb of Rochester Hills.
+Oakland is a fairly large public school located in the large suburb of Rochester Hills.

 Oakland undergraduate students pay an average of $15,135 in in-state tuition and fees each year.